WaveletInception Networks for on-board Vibration-Based Infrastructure Health Monitoring: Introduction

-In recent years, deep learning methods for analyzing drive-by vibration responses have gained significant attention.
+In recent years, deep learning methods for analyzing on-board vibration responses have gained significant attention.
 However, they still encounter key challenges.
-Most notably, existing approaches often struggle to effectively capture the multi-scale, non-stationary characteristics of high-frequency drive-by vibration signals.
-Wavelet-inspired neural networks can decompose signals into time-frequency components, presenting a promising solution for extracting meaningful multi-resolution features from this data.
+Most notably, existing approaches often struggle to effectively capture the multi-scale, non-stationary characteristics of on-board vibration signals.
+Wavelet-inspired neural networks can decompose signals into time-frequency components, presenting a promising solution for extracting physically meaningful features from this data.
 Nonetheless, there is currently no fully automated, supervised learning framework that integrates these capabilities.
-Additionally, current methods typically have difficulty accommodating varying train speeds, which limits their robustness in real-world applications under diverse operational conditions.
-Furthermore, existing deep learning frameworks overlook the incorporation of operational factors—--such as measurement speed, rail profile, or track alignment--—when analyzing drive-by vibration data, failing to account for the influence of these factors.
-To address these research gaps, this paper introduces a novel deep learning methodology for monitoring the health of railway infrastructure using drive-by vibration responses.
+Moreover, existing deep learning frameworks overlook the incorporation of operational factors, such as measurement speed, rail profile, or track alignment, when analyzing on-board vibration data, failing to account for the influence of these factors.
+Specifically, current methods typically have difficulty accommodating varying measurement speeds, which limits their generalization in real-world applications under diverse operational conditions.
+To address these research gaps, this paper introduces a novel deep learning methodology for monitoring the health of railway infrastructure using on-board vibration responses.
 The key contributions of this work include:

-\begin{itemize} \item A WaveletInception network is proposed for feature extraction from vibration signals.
-This network combines a learnable wavelet packet transform as its initial module with subsequent Inception blocks.
-The stem module directly incorporates spectral information into the deep learning framework and decomposes drive-by vibration signals into various time-frequency scales.
-This design allows the model to learn meaningful kernels using the learnable wavelet transform filters in the early stages of the architecture while capturing additional multi-scale features in the deeper layers through Inception blocks that utilize multi-scale filter banks.
-Comparison of our proposed WaveletInception feature extraction netwrok to state-of-the-art feature extraction methods shows significant improvements in both estimation accuracy and computational efficiency.
+\begin{itemize} \item A WaveletInception network is proposed for extracting features from vibration signals.
+It combines a learnable wavelet transform with one-dimensional Inception-Residual Network (1D Inception-ResNet) blocks to capture multi-scale information.
+The stem module directly incorporates spectral information, allowing the model to learn meaningful kernels in the early stages of learning.
+In the deeper layers, 1D Inception-ResNet blocks extract more nuanced features.
+This approach improves both accuracy and computational efficiency compared to existing feature extraction methods.